DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Thursday

+- Make sure to submit something to D2L for the readings.
+A good example would be your username for hypothesis!
 - Watch the animation again to decide which Foley item to bring in
 - Continue watching clips from Foley Grail [Chapter 3](../lectures/week-3/foley-grail-chap-3-pt-2/)